a16z/awesome-farcaster/README.md

 These bots are available on Farcaster.
 You can mention them in a cast to get a reply.

-- [@gpt](https://warpcast.com/gpt) - Mention "@gpt `Prompt`" to get a reply from ChatGPT.
-- [@event](https://warpcast.com/event) - Write a cast in the format "@event: `Title`, `Date + Time`, `Location`, `External Link (optional)`" to create an event on Eventcaster.
 - [@remindme](https://warpcast.com/remindme) - Reply to any cast with "@remindme `Number` `Day or Month or Year`" to be reminded in the future.
-- [@bot](https://warpcast.com/bot) - Mention "@bot `Prompt`" to get a reply from @bot, or cast "@bot faucet" to get goerli eth.
 - [@launch](https://warpcast.com/launch) - Reply to any cast with "@launch `Title (optional)`" to launch on Launchcaster.
 - [@perl](https://warpcast.com/perl) - Reply to any cast with "@perl `Category (optional)`" to save it as a Perl.
-- [@poll](https://warpcast.com/poll) - Reply to any cast that includes a poll with "@poll" to see the poll results as an image.
 - [@mintit](https://warpcast.com/mintit) - Reply to any cast with "@mintit" to mint the cast as an NFT.
-- [@essay](https://warpcast.com/essay) - Reply to any thread with "@essay" to get a screenshot essay generated.
 - [@alert](https://warpcast.com/alert) - Set up an alert on Alertcaster and alert bot will mention you as a reply to casts matching the alert.
-- [@welcome](https://warpcast.com/welcome) - Welcomes new users to Farcaster.
-- [@ncbot](https://warpcast.com/ncbot) - Recasts the first 5 casts of new users for their first 3 days on Farcaster.
   - Open source at [kn/ncbot](https://github.com/kn/ncbot).
-- [@coffeebot](https://warpcast.com/coffeebot) - Each week Coffeebot randomly pairs casters together for a "coffee" chat.
-- [@year-progress](https://warpcast.com/year-progress) - Casts out the percentage of the year complete as a progress bar.
-- [@tip](https://warpcast.com/tip) - Reply to any cast with "@tip" and TipCast bot will reply with a link to tip the author.
 - [@survey](https://warpcast.com/survey) - Reply to any cast with "@survey" to bookmark it as a potential [Ponder](https://www.weponder.io) survey.
-- [@ditti](https://warpcast.com/ditti) - A bot with multiple commands that mimicks the style of command line interface packages.
-Cast "@ditti help" for more information.
   - Open source at [alexpaden/ditti-bot](https://github.com/alexpaden/ditti-bot).
 - [@paragraph](https://warpcast.com/paragraph) - Summarizes and casts about articles published on [Paragraph](https://paragraph.xyz).
 - [@bountybot](https://warpcast.com/bountybot) - Mention @bountybot and include bounty `Description`, `Amount`, `Deadline (optional)` to create a bounty.